zzxiang/external-media-without-import/README.md

 ![](screenshots/screenshot-1.png)

-Enter the urls of the external media you'd like to add to the media library and click 'Add':
+Enter the URLs of the external media you'd like to add to the media library and click 'Add':

 ![](screenshots/screenshot-2.jpg)